 Sid's been a therapist and life coach for over 30 years.
 He seeks out the best ways to succeed in life.

-Challenging Us to Think—and Live
+Challenging Us to Think—and Live—Better

 The most challenging aspect of Stephen Covey's The Seven Habits of Highly Effective People is also its greatest gift: He respects his readers.
 He encourages us to think for ourselves and transform ourselves into better people.
 He doesn't pander to our current self-image, where we may feel overwhelmed or helpless.
-Rather, he helps us see that feeling overwhelmed and helpless, and thinking in limited ways, is itself the problem.
+Instead, Covey helps us see that feeling overwhelmed and helpless, and thinking in limited ways, is itself the problem.

 If we accept this challenge, we come to live lives of ever-increasing self-awareness.
 We see how we see things.
-And we see that the way we have been seeing things is, itself, the source of the problems that we've had until now.
+And we see that the way we have been seeing things is, itself, the source of the problems we've had until now.

 Choosing to Be Open and Aware